wp-plugins/custom-settings/readme.txt

 Stable tag: 3.0.4
 License: GPLv2 or later

-WordPress Custom Settings enables you to save your custom settings like social media links some html block a small text line upload a logo and file etc easily.
+WordPress Custom Settings enables to save your custom settings like social media links some html block , text line upload, logo and file easily.

 == Description ==